antsuabon/wordpress-maja/wp-content/plugins/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 3.3.4 =
+* Refactored add-on page to unify add-ons and modules, also did some refactoring of folders
+* Integrated Customization Toolbox addon as Advanced Settings in main plugin
+* Integrated Placeholder labels addon in Advanced Settings
+* Integrated Email Confirmation add-on as field in main plugin
+* Integrated Multiple Admin Emails add-on in Advanced Settings
+* Integrated Custom CSS Classes on fields add-on in main plugin
+* Integrated GDPR Communication Preferences add-on in main plugin
+* Integrated Import and Export add-on in main plugin
+* Integrated Labels Edit add-on in main plugin
+* Integrated Maximum Character Length add-on in main plugin
+* Fix for bbPress Messages compatibility issue.

 = 3.3.3 =
 * Changed some sanitization functions to more specific ones
 * Add form name to 'User to edit' field ID so it works when multiple forms are on the same page.